dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

 - Case: Netflix Inc.: Streaming Across Borders and Into Original Content (A and B)
+- Questions for consideration:
+    - Conduct a SWOT analysis: using these, was Netflix spending too much money to enter highly competitive markets?
+    - Run a (CAGE analysis using this tool)[https://ghemawat.com/cage] for two countries mentioned in the case, ideally with one being the United States.
+One group should definitely do Brazil and another should do China, but others are possible.

 **CLASS NOTES**